KarelKubat/go-prepush-hook/README.md

 *  If you have `godocdown`, then in every directory a `README.md` will be created from `go.doc`.
 (If you don't have `godocdown`, then you'll be reminded to get it.)
+*  If you have one of the supported linters, then one will be run.
+The linters are tried in the following order: `golint` and `golangci-lint`.
+The second one is more exhaustive, but slower.
+(If you don't have a linter, then you'll be reminded to get one.)

 ## How to use it

 1. Get the script, either copy & paste somewhere, or get the